 Once the new education buildings are complete, access will be via William Thwaites Drive and Metropolitan Farm Road.
 We will work closely with schools who would like to book a tour in the first and second term of 2020 to ensure the tours meet your needs.

-A small number of tours will be held in the first half of 2020, in Term 1 and part of Term 2 (January–May).
+A smaller number of tours will be held in the first half of 2020, in Term 1 and Term 2 (January–July).
 We will work with visitors to ensure these tours meet your needs.

 We are committed to the safety of all visitors to our sites.
 When visiting our tour sites, we ask that you strictly follow these safety rules at all times: